We use affiliate links and may receive a small commission on purchases. Read more about us.

 - Destructive Behavior

-You'll have to find the source of their stress and remove it or help them feel comfortable again.
-Stress can be related to many different events: loud noises, overstimulation, unfamiliar places, introducing new pets or people into your home.
-It could also be pain or illness, perhaps a sprained bone, upset stomach, or disease.
+Stress can be related to many different events: loud noises, over-stimulation, unfamiliar places, introduction of new pets or people into your home.
+It could also be internal, such as pain or illness.

 Neutered or Pregnancy